Belief propagation for general graphical models with loops: Methods

-with $X_{i \setminus j}$ denoting the set of variables that factor $i$ depends on and that do not belong to to $S_j$.

-We initialize the messages uniformly, and update them, for $t \geq 0$.
-Once the messages have converged, we can use the equations in Appendix~\ref{sec: inf arb graphical} to perform inference.
+with $X_{i \setminus j}$ denoting the set of variables that factor $i$ depends on and that do not belong to to $S_j$. \item We initialize the messages uniformly, and update them, for $t \geq 0$ according to Equation~\ref{no norm II}. \item Once the messages have converged, we can use the equations in SM The inference equations for arbitrary graphical models with bounded loops to perform inference. \end{enumerate}

-\subsection{Unbounded loops}
+\subsubsection{Unbounded loops}

-Whenever the loop length is not bounded by the KCN-parameter, we again take care of the missing legs issue by adding intersection messages.
-In this case, we define the set of messages
+Whenever the loop length is not bounded by the loop-parameter, we take care of the missing legs issue (SM BP for loopy tensor networks and Figure S1) by adding \textbf{intersection messages}.
+In this case, we: \begin{enumerate} \item Define the set of messages